Holiday entitlement

 If there is no holiday notice period detailed in your employment contract, there is a very basic rule of thumb.
 The holiday notice you give your employer should be twice the number of days you are taking off.
 So, if you wish to take 7 days holiday then you must give a minimum of two weeks’ notice.

 It is advisable to submit holiday requests in writing/email so if there are any issues there is a paper trail.
-There may be occasions where your employer requests that you consider a different holiday period.
-They cannot force you to change your holiday request, but there needs to be a bit of give and take in the workplace where possible.
+An employer can refuse a holiday request or require leave to be taken at certain times, provided they give the correct notice.

 Pro-rata holiday entitlement

 When starting a new employment position there may be some initial contractual restrictions on when you can take your first paid holiday.
 In reality, for each full month of employment you will receive an allocation of 1/12th of your annual holiday entitlement.
-So, it is highly unlikely that you would be able to take any holidays within your first month of employment, unless otherwise agreed.
+During your first year, your employer can limit the amount of holiday you take to the amount you have accrued so far, unless they agree otherwise.

 Parting company mid-leave year